FREE Shipping on orders over $899

 Properties of horsetail for external use

-If you choose to apply this herb topically you will be able to enjoy the following benefits:
+If you choose to apply this herb topically, you can enjoy the following benefits:

 Treats skin diseases

-If you have eczema, dermatitis or any other skin problem, horsetail is perfect for reducing symptoms.
-It is also used in wounds whose healing and scarring is difficult.
+If you have eczema, dermatitis, or any other skin problem, horsetail is perfect for reducing symptoms.
+It's also used for wounds that are difficult to heal.

-This herb is good for treating inflamed eyes, styes and conjunctivitis, but also itching and eye irritations.
-Due to its anti-inflammatory properties, it is a natural and effective method to prevent glaucoma, myopia and astigmatism.
+This herb is good for treating inflamed eyes, styes, and conjunctivitis, but also for itching and eye irritation.
+Due to its anti-inflammatory properties, it is a natural and effective method for preventing glaucoma, myopia, and astigmatism.

 Reduces female infections

-Women who suffer from certain vaginal inflammations or infections can do sitz baths with horsetail.
-Its healing properties relieve symptoms instantly.
-It is also used in case of hemorrhoids, especially when they bleed.
+Women suffering from certain vaginal inflammations or infections can take sitz baths with horsetail.
+Its healing properties instantly relieve symptoms.
+It is also used for hemorrhoids, especially when they bleed.

 Delays aging

 The antioxidant action of this plant prevents the premature appearance of wrinkles on the skin, especially on the face.
-As it has regenerating properties, it reduces the marks and expression lines that appear from moving the mouth or eyes.
+Its regenerative properties soften the marks and expression lines that appear when moving the mouth or eyes.

 It is slimming and anti-cellulite

-Massages made with the infusion of this plant reduce fat nodules that accumulate in various parts of the body.
-It also helps to lose weight in the hips, thighs and belly area due to its reducing capabilities.
+Massages performed with an infusion of this plant reduce fat nodules that accumulate in various parts of the body.
+It also helps with weight loss in the hips, thighs, and abdomen due to its slimming properties.

 Contraindications and toxicity of horsetail

-This plant, however, has some substances that, consumed in excess, can become toxic and dangerous for the body.
-The side effects of consuming horsetail can be:
+This plant, however, contains some substances that, if consumed in excess, can become toxic and dangerous to the body.
+Side effects of consuming horsetail can include:

 • Digestive problems